gigawhitlocks/emacs-configs/readme.md

 The source code below is extracted to `init.el` by calling `M-x org-babel-tangle`.
 The rest of this file is extracted to `readme.el` by this entrypoint in `init.el`.
 This allows me to only maintain `readme.org` as it will be re-extracted at startup every time.
 If this whole file is tangled to `init.el` by `init.el`, then a bootstrapping problem is introduced.
 So this part remains static, and the rest of the config can live in its Org file.

-# Extract Org Files and Load Theme

-I'm using an [example from orgmode.org](https://orgmode.org/worg/org-contrib/babel/intro.html#literate-emacs-init) to load the Org files and tangle them, then `require` the output of this file from the call to tangle, run `main`, and I'm done.

 ```emacs-lisp
 (setq dotfiles-dir
       (file-name-directory